-Carrier-neutral data centers, also known as network-neutral, are completely independent of network providers.
-Because there are no binding affiliations, a broad range of service providers are allowed to connect to the data center, creating a more diverse and cost-effective infrastructure.
+Carrier-neutral data centers, known as network-neutral, are completely independent of network providers.
+Because no binding affiliations exist, many service providers can connect to the data center, creating a more diverse and cost-effective infrastructure.

 Cost Reduction: Not a Myth

-Because the data center isn’t limited to a single service provider, all providers in its vicinity are naturally inclined to attract customers by keeping prices low and value high.
+Because the data center isn’t limited to a single service provider, all providers in its vicinity are naturally inclined to attract customers by keeping prices low and values high.

 Improved Connectivity and Redundancy

 Carrier neutrality has a significant impact on performance reliability.
 When multiple providers are available, network problems are easier to weather and even avoid entirely, preventing the costs associated with downtime.